How Private Equity Secondaries Squeeze Water from a Stone

 Primary private equity funds can provide several benefits when compared with public market investing, but receiving cash flows early from an investment typically isn’t one.
 Since PE sponsors often focus on operational efficiency and value enhancement in the period immediately following the acquisition of a portfolio company, it may take several years before the company matures to a point where the sponsor will look to sell the business and distribute capital to limited partners.

+However, secondaries investors acquire interests in PE funds that are further along in their lifecycles, typically after the investment period is well underway or even completed.
+It’s akin to skipping the opening act and arriving just in time for the main event!
 This timing works in favor of secondaries investors, as they can potentially benefit from the exit and realization phase of the underlying PE funds, when the sponsors are actively seeking to sell portfolio companies and distribute the proceeds to investors.
 Therefore, secondaries investors may start receiving distributions shortly after closing on their investment.
-For instance, since the inception of Pomona Investment Fund (PIF), the average time between an LP secondary transaction and the first distribution has been about two months.1
+For instance, since the inception of Pomona Investment Fund (PIF), the average time between an LP secondary transaction and the first distribution has been just under two months.1

 Where does liquidity for secondaries come from?

 The sale of a portfolio company from an underlying fund (and the distribution of the proceeds to the limited partners) is one source of liquidity for secondaries.
-In PIF, such sales have accounted for more than 90% of the liquidity generated by the portfolio since inception.
+In PIF, such sales have accounted for more than 93% 1 of the liquidity generated by the portfolio since inception.
 The remaining liquidity consists of dividends, interest and other income.
 This diverse mix of sources can create an enhanced cash flow profile for secondaries, allowing for greater flexibility and potential return enhancement for investors.

 Why is liquidity important?